vmware-archive/app-manage/chef-repo/cookbooks/pivotal_rabbitmq/README.md

 License
 -------------------
 Apache 2.0 License.
-This cookbook installs software which is subject to commerical license terms.
+This cookbook installs software which is subject to commercial license terms.